ronrothjr/The-Threads-of-Becoming/website-strategy.md

 ### **Our Mission**

 *To cultivate the human capacity to hold creative tension—so individuals, communities, and organizations can move from collapse toward emergence.*

+### **Where Threads Came From**

+Threads of Becoming emerged from the intersection of congregational leadership, Process Theology, and the practical demands of helping people navigate tensions they couldn't resolve.
+Working with a Unitarian Universalist congregation's Right Relations Team, Ron Bronson found that existing conflict resolution models often pushed too quickly toward resolution—missing the transformative potential that lives in tension itself.

+Over seven months of intensive development—drawing on Whitehead's philosophy, clinical frameworks, and lived practice—the seven Threads crystallized as universal dynamics that appear across personal, relational, and organizational life.
+The framework has since been tested in workshops, pastoral care, leadership retreats, and one-on-one sessions.
+It continues to evolve through the practitioners who use it.

 ### **What We Believe**